Hellenistic Judaism: Aftermath

+Impact of the Diaspora Revolt

-In the early second century CE, Hellenistic Jewish communities across the Roman East suffered a catastrophe during the Diaspora Revolt (115–117 CE).
-This wave of violent uprisings—driven by messianic fervor and hopes for the ingathering of exiles and the reconstruction of the Temple—erupted simultaneously among Jewish communities in Egypt, Cyrenaica, and Cyprus.
+In the early second century CE, Hellenistic Jewish communities across the Roman Near East suffered a catastrophe during the Diaspora Revolt (115–117 CE).
+A wave of violent uprisings—driven by messianic fervor and hopes for the ingathering of exiles and the reconstruction of the Temple—erupted simultaneously among Jewish communities in Egypt, Cyrenaica, and Cyprus.
 Some scholars suggest the revolts may have been intended to initiate a return to Judea.
 The Roman response under Emperor Trajan was exceptionally harsh, and has been described by modern historians as ethnic cleansing or genocide.
-The once-thriving Jewish populations in Egypt, Cyrenaica, and Cyprus were nearly annihilated, and evidence of Jewish presence in these regions vanishes for centuries.
+The once-thriving Jewish populations in Egypt, Cyrenaica, and Cyprus were nearly annihilated, and evidence of Jewish presence in these regions vanished for centuries.

-In Egypt, the Jewish population faced near-extermination, with the once-influential community in Alexandria eradicated and the city's renowned large synagogue destroyed.
+In Egypt, the Jewish population faced near-destruction, with the once-influential community in Alexandria eradicated and the city's renowned large synagogue in ruins.
 Jewish presence in Egypt virtually disappeared after the revolt, and it was not until the 3rd century that small Jewish communities began to re-establish themselves, although they never regained their former prominence.
-The Jewish communities in Cyrenaica and Cyprus were similarly wiped out, and there is no evidence of Jewish presence in these regions until the 4th century.
+The Jewish communities in Cyrenaica and Cyprus were similarly obliterated, and there is no evidence of Jewish presence in these regions until the 4th century.

 Meanwhile, early Christianity was developing into a distinct religious tradition.
-Initially a Jewish sect focused on converting Hellenized Jews, the Jesus movement, especially through the efforts of Paul the Apostle, soon shifted its attention toward Gentile proselytes and God-fearers, and Greek-speaking circles sympathetic to Judaism.
+Initially a Jewish sect focused on Jews, the Jesus movement, especially through the efforts of Paul the Apostle, soon shifted its attention toward Gentile proselytes and God-fearers, and Greek-speaking circles sympathetic to Judaism.
 The rabbis were somewhat successful in countering Christian efforts to convert Jews in the first centuries.
-At the same time, the abrogation of Old Covenant laws—particularly the removal of circumcision as a condition for entry—made Christianity more accessible than Judaism, which retained stricter standards for conversion.
-By the early second century, Christianity had become predominantly Gentile in both composition and theology, and its communities were clearly distinct from Jewish ones, both in Judaea/Palaestina and throughout the Greek-speaking diaspora.
+At the same time, the abrogation of Old Covenant laws—particularly the ending the necessity of circumcision for conversion—made Christianity more accessible than Judaism, which retained stricter standards.
+By the early second century, Christianity had become predominantly Gentile in both composition and theology, and its communities were clearly distinct from Jewish ones, both in Judaea and throughout the Greek-speaking diaspora.
 Small groups of Christian Jews continued to exist for several centuries, but were regarded by both mainstream Jews and Christians as heretical or sectarian offshoots.